tomerfiliba-org/reedsolomon/README.rst

     pip install reedsolo --no-binary={reedsolo}

 By default, only a pure-python implementation is installed.
-If you have a C compiler, a faster cythonized binary can be optionally built with:
+If you have a C compiler, a faster cythonized binary ``creedsolo`` can be optionally built with:

 .. code:: sh

     # For the latest stable release:
-    pip install --upgrade reedsolo --config-setting="--build-option=--cythonize" --use-pep517 --verbose
+    pip install --upgrade reedsolo --config-setting="--build-option=--cythonize" --verbose
-    # For the latest development release, which may be unstable:
+    # For the latest development release:
+    pip install --upgrade reedsolo --config-setting="--build-option=--cythonize" --use-pep517 --isolated --pre --verbose
+    # For the cutting edge code:
-    pip install --upgrade "reedsolo @ git+https://github.com/tomerfiliba/reedsolomon" --config-setting="--build-option=--cythonize" --use-pep517 --verbose
+    pip install --upgrade "reedsolo @ git+https://github.com/tomerfiliba/reedsolomon" --config-setting="--build-option=--cythonize" --use-pep517 --isolated --verbose

 The ``--config-setting="--build-option=--cythonize"`` flag signals to the ``setuptools`` backend to propagate to ``reedsolo's setup.py`` to build the optional cythonized extension.